Electrostasy/dots/README.md

 > These configurations contain encrypted secrets managed by [sops-nix] and care
 > should be taken when building and activating them.
 >
-> The configurations cannot be successfully activated on machines that do not
+> Most of these configurations cannot be successfully activated on machines that
-> have a `/var/lib/sops-nix/keys.txt` file containing the [`age`] private key
+> do not have a `/var/lib/sops-nix/keys.txt` file containing the [`age`] private
-> corresponding to an `age` public key in the root [.sops.yaml] file.
+> key corresponding to an `age` public key in the root [.sops.yaml] file.

-The table below lists the managed hosts and their descriptions:
+The managed hosts and their descriptions are listed in the following table:

 | **Hostname** | **Device type**               | **Description**                                |
 |:--           | :--                           | :--                                            |